-Next, we introduce an AR-sieve representation for multivariate common-factors time series.
+Then, we introduce an AR-sieve representation for multivariate common factor time series.
 For the $r \times 1$ common factors $\{\pf_t\}$, we know via Wold's theorem \citep[see, e.g.,][]{buhlmann_sieve_1997} that $\{\pf_t\}$ can be written as a one-sided infinite-order moving-average (MA) process